-A simple report was created using the eSpatial mapping software and the Household Type (Canadian Provinces and Territories) dataset it provides.
-This report examines two types of household; couples with children and lone parent households.
+This report examines two types of household: couples with children and lone-parent households.
 The Canadian household type datasets provided by eSpatial offer a number of different household type categories which can be reported on but for the purpose of this report the couples with children and lone parent household categories were chosen as an example.

-Provinces/territories are colored and categorized according to the number of households containing couples with children within them.
+Provinces/territories are colored and categorized according to the number of households containing couples and children.
 The graduated color scheme adopted by eSpatial mapping software allows for a quick and easy analysis of this data.
-It is evident from the map that yellow colored provinces/territories (e.g. Northwest Territories) have the lowest number of households in which couples with children live, less than 5,000 households while red colored provinces/territories (e.g. Ontario) have the highest number of this household type, more than 815,000 households.
+Yellow provinces/territories (e.g. Northwest Territories) have the lowest number of households in which couples with children live, less than 5,000 households while red colored provinces/territories (e.g. Ontario) have the highest number of this household type, more than 815,000 households.
 It is also therefore easy to surmise that the number of households containing couples with children in the light orange (e.g. New Brunswick), orange (e.g. Manitoba) and dark orange (e.g. British Columbia) colored provinces/territories lies somewhere between 5,000 and 815,000 households respectively.